leblancfg/autocrop/README.md

     python autocrop.py

 ## Versions
-The script works on openCV 2.4.9 and python 2.7+ and 3+.
-It has not been tested otherwise.
-For now, it also artificially restricts filetype as jpg and output size as 500px.
-These values can easily be tweaked in the header in `autocrop.py`.
+The script works on openCV 3+, and Python 2.7 or (preferably) 3+.
+It is in active development.

 ## More Info
 Check out: